srid/ema/docs/start/tutorial.md

 Note that we derive `IsRoute` generically (via SOP instances) which in turn gives us free route encoding and decoding.
 Here, `Route_Foo` encodes to `/foo.html`.
 TODO: Link to guide parts
 :::

 Next, let's define a [[model|model]].
 A model will hold the state of our website used to render its HTML.
-To demonstrate that this model can change over time, we will put the current in it:
+To demonstrate that this model can change over time, we will put the current time in it:

 ```haskell
 import Data.Time